ahamez/adextract/README.txt

 adextract.py is a tool to extract AsciiDoc annotations from a source file.
-The pinciple is really simple: you put AsciiDoc stuff in your source comments and adextract.py extract them and put your code into listing blocks.
+The pinciple is really simple: you put AsciiDoc stuff in your source comments and adextract.py extract them and put your code into AsciiDoc listing blocks.
 It then handles this intermediary result to AsciiDoc.
 The final result is the output provided by AsciiDoc.

-Thus, you can still compile/interpret your code, while still fully describing it.
-It is very useful to write a complete documentation with working source files.
+Thus, you can still compile your code, while still fully describing it using AsciiDoc syntax.
+It is very useful to write a complete documentation with source files and checking that they compile.

 It works both as an AsciiDoc filter and as a stand-alone tool.
 In both cases, a cache mechanism is provided.